overture-stack/iobio-components/packages/iobio-react-components/README.md

 ### SSR Integrations

-- Integrations with Overture Stage revealed conflicts between web component usage in `iobio-charts` and Next.js server side rendering, which may be an issue in future projects.
-Iobio Charts uses a DOM API that is not available when rendered on the server, and which create conflicts when rendered multiple times.

-- This API is used by (but not limited to) `customElements`, `HTMLElement`, `Element` and `CssStyleSheet`.
+- Iobio Components currently only supports client-side rendering.
+The 'iobio-charts' web components rely on DOM APIs including `customElements`, `HTMLElement`, `Element` and `CssStyleSheet`.

-- The Stage solution is to leverage `JSDOM` and add DOM shims to handle the server side code. `Iobio React Components` also exports an IIFE async import to enforce asynchronous imports.
+- A solution currently used in Overture Stage is to leverage `JSDOM` and add DOM shims to handle the server side code. `Iobio React Components` also exports an IIFE async import to enforce asynchronous imports.

 - example: